grgnpnkj/ecommerce-website/README.md

-# this is the starting phase of website.
+# This is the starting phase of website.